Triangulated categories with a compact silting object, Brown-Comenetz duality and Brown representability theorems: Brown--Comenetz duality of compact objects

 \section{Brown--Comenetz duality of compact objects}

-In this section, we recall the Brown--Comenetz duality for compact objects in a triangulated category and establish a dual form of Neeman’s classical theorem on recollements.
-Throughout, let $\T$ be a compactly generated $k$-linear triangulated category, and let $\mathbf{D}$ denote the $k$-linear duality ${\Hom}_k(-,k)$.
+In this section, we recall the Brown--Comenetz duality for compact objects in a triangulated category and establish a dual form of Neeman's classical theorem on recollements.
+The category $\E$ constructed below is the injective-side analogue of the compact subcategory $\T^c$.
+Throughout this section, let $\T$ be a compactly generated $k$-linear triangulated category, and let $\mathbf{D}$ denote the $k$-linear duality ${\Hom}_k(-,k)$.

-For a compact object $G \in \T$, the Brown representability theorem \cite{Br65, N96} implies that the cohomological functor $\mathbf{D}{\Hom}_{\T}(G,-)$ is representable.
+For a compact object $G \in \T$, the Brown representability theorem \cite{Br65,N96} implies that the cohomological functor $\mathbf{D}{\Hom}_{\T}(G,-)$ is representable.
 Hence, there exists an object $E \in \T$ and a canonical isomorphism

 The object $E$ is called the \emph{Brown--Comenetz dual} of $G$, a notion originating in \cite{BZ76}.
 Brown--Comenetz duality extends functorially: it induces a triangle functor $\mathbf{S}:\T^{c}\to\T$, known as the \emph{partial Serre functor} (see \cite[Theorem~3.3]{OPS}), such that